Almost commuting matrices, cohomology, and dimension: Preliminaries

 \subsection{Matricial semiprojectivity and related lifting properties of C*-algebras}

 By an ideal of a C*-algebra we always will mean a closed two-sided ideal.
-For a C*-algebra $A$ and an ideal $I$ in $A$, the quotient map $A\to A/I$ we will denote by $\pi$.
+For a C*-algebra $A$ and an ideal $I$ in $A$, the quotient map $A\to A/I$ we be denoted by $\pi$.

+The following four lifting properties of a C*-algebra are defined in both the category of all C*-algebras and *-homomorphisms and the category of all unital C*-algebras and unital *-homomorphisms.

 \begin{definition} A $C^*$-algebra $A$ is {\bf projective} if for any C*-algebra $B$ and any ideal $I$ of $B$, any $\ast$-homomorphism $\varphi: A \to B/I$ lifts to a $\ast$-homomorphism $\overline{\varphi}: A\to B$ with $\varphi = \pi\circ \overline{\varphi}.$ In diagrammic notation: \end{definition}